 This document applies to all VET courses delivered to Tasmanian school students, and all VET teachers and trainers, whether through the Tasmanian Secondary Colleges RTO, Guilford Young College RTO, TasTAFE (public provider) or any private RTO.
-This document also applies to all environments where VET is delivered to school students.

-This document does not apply to VET courses undertaken as part of an apprenticeship or traineeship, including an Australian School-based Apprenticeship or traineeship (ASbA).
+This document does not apply to VET courses undertaken as part of an apprenticeship or traineeship, including an Australian Schoolbased Apprenticeship or traineeship (ASbA).